gaspachoo/EEG2Video/README.md

 #### 2. Use Seq2Seq model to align EEGs embeddings and video latents

-The model is just a rewriting of original mode. : `Gaspard/Seq2Seq/models/transformer.py`

-- Training :

-    We use the generated EEG embeddings from part 2 as source(shape : [batch, 7, 512]) and the generated latents from part 3.1 as source (shape : [batch, 6, 9216]) to train the model.
+- We use the generated EEG embeddings from part  as source(shape : [batch, 7, 512]) and the generated latents from part 3.1 as source (shape : [batch, 6, 9216]) to train the model.

     Script : `Gaspard/Seq2Seq/train_seq2seq.py`

-- Inference :
+ ### Inference :

 We use the generated EEG embeddings from part 2 to generate predicted latents.

 Script : `Gaspard/Seq2Seq/inference_seq2seq.py`

 ## 4. Semantic Predictor ($\approx$ 2 days)

+### Purpose :
+We use a semantic predictor to align EEG features with BLIP captions

+Model path : `Gaspard/SemanticPredictor/models.py`

+### Training :

 #### 1. Generate text embeddings